 Today, their international ties, import-export, and investments stretch to almost all the big countries.

 Approximately six million Korean speakers live in the USA, China, and Japan.
-And these three are some of the biggest business partners of South Korea.
-So, learning Korean might come in handy if you’re trying to up your game in these territories.
+These three are some of South Korea’s most prominent business partners.
+So, learning Korean might be helpful if you’re trying to up your game in these territories.

 3. Korean offers excellent career opportunities